Halibut vs. Cod — Health Impact and Nutrition Comparison

 On the other hand, there are no studies showing a direct link between halibut consumption and cancer.

-The recommended amount of vitamin B5 intake for adults is 5 mg per day (9).
-One hundred grams of cod provides 153mg of vitamin B5, which is around 600 times higher than that provided by halibut.
+The recommended amount of vitamin B5 intake for adults is 5 mg daily (9).
+One hundred grams of halibut provides 0.25mg of vitamin B5.

 Sufficient vitamin D consumption lowers the risk of some cancer types (12).
 Vitamin D also has an essential hormone production regulation function (13).